 "9And he said, If now I have found grace in thy sight, O Lord, let my Lord, I pray thee, go among us; for it is a stiffnecked people; and pardon our iniquity and our sin, and take us for thine inheritance.
 10And he said, Behold, I make a covenant: before all thy people I will do marvels, such as have not been done in all the earth, nor in any nation: and all the people among which thou art shall see the work of the LORD: for it is a terrible thing that I will do with thee.
 11Observe thou that which I command thee this day: behold, I drive out before thee the Amorite, and the Canaanite, and the Hittite, and the Perizzite, and the Hivite, and the Jebusite."

 The first God had given the first Commandments to them, but Moses had destroyed it due to the folly of the Children of Israel.
 Then this one called the "Lord", gives him the "second" set of Commandments to replace the former, in which is established as a Covenant.
 The second being that Moses had conversated with, is when Moses began to "Shone" from his face.
+Either way, it's shown that there has been some changes.
+There are verses detailing God wanting animal sacrifices, while other times doesn't care for the animal sacrifes.
+Personally, I think this has been added onto, due to the changes.

 In Deuteronomy Chapter 4:11-18 "And ye came near and stood under the mountain; and the mountain burned with fire unto the midst of heaven, with darkness, clouds, and thick darkness.
 12And the LORD spake unto you out of the midst of the fire: ye heard the voice of the words, but saw no similitude; only ye heard a voice.
 13And he declared unto you his covenant, which he commanded you to perform, even ten commandments; and he wrote them upon two tables of stone.
 14And the LORD commanded me at that time to teach you statutes and judgments, that ye might do them in the land whither ye go over to possess it."